Fun Summer For Dogs Health And Safety Tips

 Summer is a fun time for pet dogs.
-They get to go on summer trips along with their owners, swim in the pool, play along with other canine pals at the park, and even have the opportunity to meet their love interests within their neighbourhood.
+They get to go on summer trips along with their owners, swim in the pool or pond, play along with other canine pals at the park, and even have the opportunity to meet their love interests within their neighbourhood.
 But just as summer is a fun time, this too can have its hazards for your beloved four-legged bud.
 To ensure that your pet will have the best time of his life this summer, check out these simple safety tips for keeping pet dog healthy.

 Common Problems and Corresponding Solutions

 - Dehydration.
 Along with the hot climate will have the likelihood of your pet suffering from dehydration.
 The best way to beat this problem is by providing your dog with fresh clean water.
 Make this accessible by having their water bowls always filled with it.
-Instead of dry pet foods, you can also serve foods that have ample moisture in it such as broth or yoghurt cubes.
+Instead of dry pet foods, you can also serve foods that have ample moisture in it such as broth or yogurt cubes.
 Make sure you provide water in your dog crate (or puppy crate) with a crate water bowl and that there is enough water for all your dogs, if you have a multi-dog household.

 - Allergy.
 When seasons change, this is commonly tied to seasonal allergy in pets.
 During summer, the culprits may be in the form of molds, flowers, and fleas.
 If your pet has a history of suffering from allergy or has developed one, keep it safe by restricting contact from what triggers it.
 For pets that may have contracted it, your vet will be able to prescribe recommended antihistamines for treatment.
 If your dog has grass allergies, then dog boots(or dog socks) may be able to help your dog.

 - Road safety.
 If you are one of those who can’t spend their summer vacation without tagging along their pets, you must at least try to keep it safe on the road.
 Don’t leave it alone in the car on its own.
-The summer heat will literally turn your car into a hot oven without the aid or air-conditioning.
+The summer heat will literally turn your car into a hot oven without the aid of air-conditioning.
 Furthermore, get a dog leash to keep it from biting anyone just in case your dog gets restless in the presence of strangers.
-Having a car temperature monitor may help on those occassions where you are competing with your dog and is being supervised constantly.
+Having a car temperature monitor may help on those occasions where you are competing with your dog and is being supervised constantly.
 There are also window vents and door vents you can use to help keep the car cool.
 A car crate fan may also provide some cool air for your dog.

 - Poisoning.
 Having plants at home is great not just for home improvement but for your health too as it provides needed oxygen.
 However, there are some plants that are considered toxic to dogs and some of these may be lurking in your yard.
 Remove these soon, or if you plan to keep these, make sure that your dog will in no way be able to chew on them.
 Examples of plants dangerous to canine pets are daffodils, oleanders and hyacinths.
 Here is a list of poisonous plants for dogs from the Kennel Club.